|Women's Soccer Coaches|

 On the field, O’Brien was part of Davidson’s staff that led the Wildcats to upset three top-25 programs in the past three seasons, including a victory against the National Champion North Carolina Tar Heels last season.
 Both the 2009 and 2010 squads were ranked in the National Top 25 at one point in their respective seasons.

 Prior to joining the staff at Davidson, O’Brien served as the top assistant and recruiting coordinator with another NSCAA Top 25 program - the Charlotte 49ers.
 The 49ers were NCAA College Cup finalists in 2011, with seven of eleven starters being recruited by Coach O’Brien in his time with the program.

 In his playing days, O’Brien led College of Charleston to two NCAA post season appearances, multiple top-20 rankings, the Elite 8 and was a two-time All-Conference selection and All-South Region player.
 Following his collegiate career, he played professionally (USL) for 8 years with the Charleston Battery and Charlotte Eagles.

 As an assistant at the college level, O’Brien has also worked at Creighton, Oregon State and Presbyterian College.

 O’Brien holds a USSF "A" License and the NSCAA Advanced National Diploma.
 He spent several years coaching in the North Carolina Olympic Development Program and won a national championship in 2006.

-The new head coach is eager to get started on building the Lipscomb women’s program.
+O'Brien is eager to continue building the Lipscomb women’s soccer program.